SeokJinYeo/ppm2Hz/README.md

 ![ppm2hz logo](https://github.com/SeokJinYeo/ppm2Hz/blob/main/ppm2Hz%20icon.png)
-# (in progress) : Fast and accurate Matlab based 'susceptibility-induced B0 inhomogeneity' calculation programs
+# : Fast and accurate Matlab based 'susceptibility-induced B0 inhomogeneity' calculation programs
 ppm2Hz is based on generalized susceptibility voxel convolution (gSVC) method which is rapid and artifact-free[1].
 For application in various cases, the method was extended to arbitrary orientations and spatially varying applied fields[2].
 Additionally another static magnetic field perturbation calculation method, k-space-discretized (KD) is coded in Matlab (ppm2Hz_KD).
 If you want more details (theory, applications) regarding the method, see the references below.